Vladlen-Libraries/react-native-context-menu/README.md

 # react-native-context-menu-view

 Use native context menu functionality from React Native.
-On iOS 13+ this uses `UIMenu` functionality, and on Android it uses a `PopUpMenu`.
+On iOS 13+ this uses `UIMenu` functionality, and on Android it uses a `Cascade`.

 On iOS 12 and below, nothing happens.
 You may wish to do a `Platform.OS === 'ios' && parseInt(Platform.Version, 10) <= 12` check, and add your own `onLongPress` handler.